 2. Problematising the whole child

-4. The discourses and architecture of neoliberal education policy: expanding neoliberal governmentality.
+4. The discourses and architecture of neoliberal education policy: An expanding neoliberal dispositif and governmentality

 Bronwen MA Jones completed her PhD at the Institute of Education, UCL in 2020.